Rough Riders of Cheyenne

 Rough Riders of Cheyenne is a 1945 American Western film directed by Thomas Carr and written by Elizabeth Beecher.
-The film stars Sunset Carson, Peggy Stewart, Mira McKinney, Monte Hale, Wade Crosby and Michael Sloane.
+The film stars: Sunset Carson, Peggy Stewart, Mira McKinney, Monte Hale, Wade Crosby and Michael Sloane.
 The film was released on November 1, 1945, by Republic Pictures.

 Plot

 A long simmering feud between the Carson and Sterling families erupts in western frontier town of Paradise Valley.
-Sunset Carson (played by the real-life Sunset Carson) hears that his father has been murdered by the Sterling family, and heads for his home town in Arizona after having lived out of state for years.
-Along the journey home he is attacked by an unidentified group of assailants.
-Carson survives the ambush, and reaches his family home.
-He is elated to learn that his father, Andy Carson (Eddy Waller), was wounded but survived the attack.
-The senior Carson tells his son that the feud is still a real problem because he, Andy, has been falsely accused of killing Sterling clan member, Linc Sterling.
+Sunset Carson (played by the real-life Sunset Carson) hears that his father has been murdered by the Sterling family, and heads for his home town in Arizona, after having lived out of state for years.
+Along the journey home, he is attacked by an unidentified group of assailants.
+Carson survives the ambush and reaches his family home.
+He is elated to learn that his father, Andy Carson (Eddy Waller), was wounded, but survived the attack.
+The senior Carson tells his son that the feud is still a real problem because he, Andy, has been falsely accused of killing a Sterling clan member, Linc Sterling.
 In an effort to end the years-long feud, Carson challenges Martin Sterling (Michael Sloane) to a showdown.
 Just prior to the gunfight, Martin is ambushed by his own sister, Melinda (Peggy Stewart), so that she can save Martin and take his place in the shoot-out.
-We learn that much of the ongoing feud is being fueled by a 3rd group of actors led by Pop Jordan (Wade Crosby), and both the Sterlings and the Carsons are being played.
+We learn that much of the ongoing feud is being fueled by a 3rd group of actors, led by Pop Jordan (Wade Crosby), and both the Sterlings and the Carsons are being played.
 Melinda is wounded in the shoot-out, but both families come together to defeat the Jordan gang.
-In the end Sunset Carson and Melinda Sterling end up in each other's arms.
+In the end, Sunset Carson and Melinda Sterling end up in each other's arms.